-Historical profile on the rock-carved caves and grottoes of ancient China, Buddhist sanctuaries established along the early Silk Road that later spread throughout the country.
+Historical profile on the rock-cut caves and grottoes of ancient China, Buddhist sanctuaries established along the early Silk Road that later spread throughout the country.

 The tradition of hollowing out rock faces in which to construct temples, whether Buddhist, Hindu, or other faiths has a longstanding history in South and Central Asia.
 Such cave temples had existed around the Indian subcontinent for many centuries before reaching China.
 However, as the early Silk Road trade routes introduced Buddhism and Buddhist architecture to China during the Han dynasty, this practice of creating cave temples became localized with Chinese architectural styles.

 Chinese cave temples and grottoes are religious shrines reflecting Chinese Buddhist beliefs and art.
 They were carved into rock cliffs for secluded practice, worship, and meditation.
 The interiors are decorated with Buddhist sculptures and wall paintings by pious monks and artisans seeking spiritual merit.

 These structures go back more than one and a half thousand years and represent a fascinating account of cultural exchange and architectural development on the back of the Buddhist religion sweeping in from south and central Asia.
 They are historical treasuries that have preoccupied the minds of historians, scientists, and other scholars for centuries, and their magnificence must be seen to be believed.

 This article will examine these outstanding architectural achievements of ancient China.
 This includes who built these cave temples and grottoes, the styles and features that made them unique, and their lasting legacy through the centuries.